takumi3488/ccusage-multi-devices/README.md

 # ccusage-multi-devices

-🚧 This project is currently under development.

-ccusage-multi-devices is a Bun CLI inspired byhttps://github.com/ryoppippi/ccusage, which retrieves Claude Code usage fees.
+ccusage-multi-devices is a Bun CLI inspired byhttps://github.com/ryoppippi/ccusage, which retrieves Claude Code usage fees and can display them as graphs.

-## Installation

-todo: Add installation instructions.

 ## Usage